bonfire-networks/website-blog/code_of_conduct.md

 > * Start by identifying our _feelings_ and _needs_.
 > * Make _offers_ or _requests_.
 > * Develop _points of agreement_ to facilitate progress.
-> * Negotitate _plans_ to treat conflict in a mutually satisfactory way.
+> * Negotiate _plans_ to treat conflict in a mutually satisfactory way.
 > * _Follow up_ later to discuss progress.

 #### Escalating